-Since the enactment of the Law, there has been an increase in the number of filed lawsuits and reports, while courts have been issuing interim measures significantly faster than the prescribed legal time limit.
-Also, the first final verdicts in this field have been delivered. and two verdicts of the Supreme Court of Cassation, as an extraordinary legal remedy.
-The Court of Appeal in Novi Sad in the verdict Gž Uz 7/2017(2) from June 20, 2017 compensated non-pecuniary damage for mental anguish for offended reputation and honour and for fear suffered.
+However, since the enactment of the Law, there has been an increase in the number of filed lawsuits and reports, while courts have been issuing interim measures significantly faster than the prescribed legal time limit.
+Also, the first final verdicts in this field have been delivered, and two verdicts of the Supreme Court of Cassation, as an extraordinary legal remedy.
+One of the most significant first verdicts is the verdict of the Court of Appeals in Novi Sad no. Gž Uz 7/2017 (2) from Jun 20th, 2017 and the judgment of the Supreme Court of Cassation no. Rev2 Uz 1/2018 from July 5th, 2018, who awarded the whistleblowers compensation for non-pecuniary damage for mental anguish for offended reputation and honour and for fear suffered.
+Today we have more and more court proceedings.
 The foregoing shows that judges and other responsible persons understand the importance of enforcing the Law and of the urgency of action.
 It is obvious that progress has been made in the education of judges, attorneys, prosecutors and individuals subject to the Law and that they are familiar with their rights and obligations.